zzsusan/2022Spring_Projects/README.md

 move()
 ```

-### Human Vs. Computer
+### Human V.S.
+Computer

-In this mode, computer will use its strategy to play with human player
+In this mode, human player will play with the computer that uses strategies.

 ```
 computer_turn